VeryGoodErotica/geekPub/README.md

 I do not yet do this, I mostly code in PHP so I need to look up how to do regex in python based on Unicode codepoints.
 However, it is unlikely the codepoints will exist in your Unique ID.
+Those codepoints will not exist in either an ISBN or UUID number.

 ### obfuscateResource.py WARNING TWO